College’s Alumni Network Announces 2019 Summer Undergraduate Award Winners

 The awards will enable four students to study or conduct research in Scotland, at Columbia University and at the University of Maryland

 The College of Computer, Mathematical, and Natural Sciences (CMNS) Alumni Network has announced its 2019 Undergraduate Summer Research, Travel and Educational Enrichment Award winners.

-The five recipients will receive awards of $500 or $2,000 to help defray costs related to conducting research or traveling to field courses, conferences or other summer activities that enhance or expand the student’s educational and professional development.
+The four recipients will receive awards up to $2,000 to help defray costs related to conducting research or traveling to field courses, conferences or other summer activities that enhance or expand the student’s educational and professional development.

 Media Relations Contact: Irene Ying, 301-405-5204, email@example.com

 About the College of Computer, Mathematical, and Natural Sciences

 The College of Computer, Mathematical, and Natural Sciences at the University of Maryland educates more than 9,000 future scientific leaders in its undergraduate and graduate programs each year.
 The college’s 10 departments and more than a dozen interdisciplinary research centers foster scientific discovery with annual sponsored research funding exceeding $175 million.